SongyeeHan000/Studio-Terra/pottery/updates.md

         In Conclusion:
         Whenever any changes are made in schema.prisma file, I must use `npx prisma db push` to update both database schema and Prisma Schema.
 Not sure when I'll be using `npx prisma generate`.

+### 4/18
+ - I was doing Step 5 of Link 1.
+I've ran into a problem with using 'getStaticProps' in pages.js It says that it's not supported in app.